codecombat/codecombat/app/assets/markdown/cs1.md

 #### Explain

 Tell students that these levels in CodeCombat require an **infinite loop**, or a loop that repeats forever until the level is beaten.
 For that, we need an expression that is always true.
 Luckily, `True` is a Python expression that always evaluates as True!
-So, we can use a **while True loop**
+So, we can use a **while True loop**.

 In the example below, `while` is the keyword, and `True` is the expression:
 ``` python